-While showers might become useless, shower curtains will definitely not be.
+While showers might not work during natural disasters, shower curtains will be useful.
 Use them to keep your family out from under the elements.

-In their party section the Dollar Tree has tablecloths that can also serve as a cover for your next camping location, away from the rain.
+In their party section, Dollar Tree has tablecloths that can also serve as a cover for your next camping location, away from the rain.

-You can also use it to throw over a dirty area for a place to have your family eat.
-Try to find the ones that are better quality and not paper thin and prone to tear easily.
+You can also use it to throw over a dirty area for a place to have your family sit or eat.
+Try to find the ones that are better quality not paper thin and prone to tear easily.

 Nuts and Sunflower Seeds

 Stock up on snacks such as sunflower seeds and nuts for a great protein snack.